NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Anastasia Chupacabra.md

 Noel would enter into the FMC, and she would promise to maintain the bonds forged in the Farmer's Insurrection.
 Much of her skills with people would be form in this time, spinning a web.
 Simultaneously, she was able to relax, and grow healthy once again in her home, [[PCs/Serendipitous Chupacabra\|spinning a different kind of web]].

 Following this, she would use her newfound lust for life to foster life.
-After establishing [[The Inheiritors/The Inheiritors (Group)\|a clandestine cell network]] and handing it to Noel, she would work as a teacher in the local town of [[Reese Locations/Rhodes\|Rhodes]], raising the next generation outside of the flag of the FMC.
+After establishing [[The Inheiritors/The Inheritors (Group)\|a clandestine cell network]] and handing it to Noel, she would work as a teacher in the local town of [[Reese Locations/Rhodes\|Rhodes]], raising the next generation outside of the flag of the FMC.
 In her free time, when needed, she would work as a field medic for revolutionary acts, treating the current generation so they may keep burning the flag of the FMC.

 This life - a cycle of family, education, medicine - would not last forever.
 Soon, her husband would be gone.
 He disappeared. [[FMC Operatives/Bor, Hand of the FMC\|Bor, Hand of the FMC]], would make his claims fact: Noel Chupacabra had fallen off a cliff.